Kicka här för hela inlägget på svenska: En guide till klimatsmart veganism

 Problem: The sky-rocketing demand for avocados is causing large-scale deforestation, robbing thousands of animals and plants of their native homes and wrecking havoc in once stable eco-systems.
 Biodiversity is key to a healthy planet, but as monocultures are becoming more and more the norm all over the world, large areas of land are left in a poor state.
 Degraded soil quality, struggling pollinators, increased proneness to pests and diseases (which in turn means increased usage of harmful pesticides) and less ability to withstand extreme weather are some of the negative effects, and those aren’t to be taken lightly upon.
 In addition to deforestation, the avocado tree is also a thirsty crop, as somewhere around 2000 liters of water are required per 1 kg fruit.
 And last but not least, there are also social implications to consider.
 With the rise of demand and increased profits for avocado farmers, the industry has gotten the (unwanted) attention of Mexican drug cartels (Mexico is the largest producer of the crop, providing about 45% of the world’s avocados).
 Reports tell stories of how these criminal groups demand part of the profit from the farmers, threatening to damage their land or cause harm to their families unless they comply.
 Basically, we have many reasons to cut back on our avocado consumption, which should be viewed much more like a once-in-a-while-splurge and not a commodity-item.

 Better alternatives: How do we typically enjoy our avocados?
 Mashed on toast, for sure.
 Turned into delicious guacamole, absolutely.
 Sliced and served nicely as a part of a “bowl”, definitely.
 Cubed in a salad, added to a smoothie – yes and yes.
 What can we rely on instead, that won’t harm planet and people alike?
-For the toast and the guacamole, try substituting green peas instead.
-Adding a bit of tahini will boost the creaminess.
-It won’t taste exactly the same, but not too far off – and think about the service you’ll do the world at the same time!
+For the toast and the guacamole, the general advice is to try substituting green peas instead.
+We’d like to argue, though, that the way better alternative is dried yellow peas – we promise your guacamole will actually taste like guacamole if you give it a go!
+And of course, we have a recipe for you right here: Yellow Pea Guacamole.
 For all the other applications, no – there won’t be a perfect alternative, but we’ll give you some ideas anyway.
 For your smoothie, try greens (spinach or kale, for example) + peanut butter for a similar nutritional boost and texture.
 If you buy rescued bananas (that otherwise would have gone bad – that’s the only time we buy imported fruit), you can throw these in the freezer and then use them in smoothies for that ultra-smooth, thick touch.
 In salads and bowls, shoot for cubes of creamy, roasted starchy veggies (potatoes, butternut squash and celery root are all excellent), marinated beans (preferably the larger varieties) and – again – slices of steamed broccoli stem.
 Adding toasted pumpkin seeds means you get some good fats into the meal as well.

 Fresh berries (out of season)